JULY 1, 2021

 Well, the theory is more valuable while you can imagine its practical usage, right?
 That’s why we’ve decided to get you familiar with the companies that are shrewd marketing strategists in 2021 and are expected to be a way more.
 Ready?
 Here you go!

 The nucleus of Sportify’s strategic marketing lays in the exclusive digital experience for users.
-Among the plenty of music and podcasts providers, this company can boast of the unique features, such us music sorting according to your mood and AI-based playlists that synchronize with the customer’s habits.
+Among the plenty of music and podcasts providers, this company can boast of unique features, such as music sorting according to your mood and AI-based playlists that synchronize with the customer’s habits.
 One of them is Discover Weekly, which allows collecting your playlist depending on your weekly tastes.
 Could you imagine this a decade or two ago?
 No way!

 This well-known company has chosen another marketing strategy — to evoke the subscribers’ desire for user-generated content sharing.
 Is there any better advertising method than the members’ voluntary content exchange?
 Probably no, if we deal with the free, trustworthy, and reputable recommendations.
 As a result of building the community over GoPro’s brand, the company has gained natural recognition all over the world just because of the social media posts.
 Currently, the tech leader motivates their customers to subscribe to the paid membership to get even more personalized perks: themes, filters, speed tools, and the original music additionals.

 The core of Sephora’s present-day marketing is the design of the varied loyalty program.
 There are 3 levels of customers’ subdivision: Beauty Insider (with no obligatory regular expenses), VIB (with the minimum spend of $350 per annum), and VIB Rouge (with the minimum spend of $1000 a year).
-On each level, the clients are provided with different discounts and offers to initiate even more purchases of the lovely cosmetics goods.
+On each level, the clients are provided with different discounts to initiate even more purchases of the lovely cosmetics goods.
 And though it may sound like a nonstop circle, Sephora’s lovers treat it as the pleasant rewards that sustain their loyalty to the brand.

 That’s the brand that can be proud of its storytelling and successful values messaging to the TA.
 If you’ve ever seen at least one of its fresh ads, you totally get what we mean.
 Innovation, diversity, and social impact are at the top of the brand values.
 Meanwhile, customers’ inspiration and emotional rise are achieved not only through the ads.
 Nike extrapolates its philosophy into action by taking part in numerous social events and initiatives.
 One of the most illustrative ones is the campaign featuring Muslim women athletes and begging the philosophical question on the social perception of the personality and the race conflict in the contemporary world.